leokao0801/GUI-Template/README.txt

 1. Dynimically chaging variebles through GUI component.
 2. Passing variables value from .js to .frag.

-When there is a "!MODIFY!" text in the step, it means you nedd to modify the code by your own (obviously).
+When there is a "!MODIFY!" text in the step, it means you nedd to modify the code by your own.

 Step 1: .frag
         Set Variable: Add Code Below